 After the milling is complete, the laboratory technicians will hand colour and polish to make your new teeth look natural and match your existing teeth.
 After this, they bake the teeth at a very high heat to harden.
 Once the baking is finished, the dental technician adds textures, smooths, and glazes the bridge to perfection.
 At this point, it is ready for the dentist to fit the bridge to your dental implants inside your mouth.

-What are the Advantages of Zirconia Full Arch over an Acrylic Full Arch?
+What are the Advantages of a Zirconia Full Arch over an Acrylic Full Arch?

 Zirconia is stronger and much more durable than acrylic

 Zirconia bridges do not look artificial.
 They are highly aesthetic and resemble natural teeth and gums

 Solid zirconia bridges are non-porous, so they do not stain and are easy to clean